csasl/yoga_app/README.md

 2. My PoseAdder class was previously adding poses to the sequence and setting the time for each pose, I created the TimeSetter class to handle setting the time for each individual pose and kept the adding functionality in the PoseAdder.

-3. Created the IconCreator class as multiple other classes in the GUI were individually handling this responsibility so factored it into one class instead.
+3. Created  IconCreator and DialogCreator classes to create icons and dialog popUps as multiple other classes in the GUI were individually handling these responsibilities so factored it into one class instead.

 *Reducing coupling*

  Previously, most classes in my GUI were associated with both the YogaPose and YogaSequence classes.
 I removed the redundant associations to YogaPose from these classes since YogaSequence is already associated with YogaPose.
-As well, now only the App class is associated with the YogaSequence class and provides sequence functionality to the 'downstream' classes of the GUI as shown in the UML.
+As well, now only the App class is associated with the YogaSequence class and provides sequence functionality to other classes.